hema0443/task4/README.md

 *MENTOR*:NEELA SANTOSH

-** In task4 I have written verilog code and test bench to design and simulate a digital FIR(FINITE IMPLUSE RESPONSE) filter using verilog and I have used edaplayground for writing code and for execution of simulation**
+** In task4 I have written verilog code and test bench to design and simulate a digital FIR(FINITE IMPLUSE RESPONSE) filter using verilog and I have used edaplayground for writing code and for the simulation of code and In edaplayground I have used simulator as Icarus verilog 12.0 and I have choosed run option as open EPWave after run for the simulation.**

 *simulation*: